General developments in 1985.

 Through Mongoose (Skip Hess) a bike was provided to race on.
-This being Pieter's first vitist to the US, he was overwelmed with new impressions and racing came at the 2nd sport at that moment.
+This being Pieter's first vitist to the US, he was overwelmed with new impressions and racing came at the 2nd. spot at that moment.
 It was great to see that Gary de Backer, riding in the same age class as Pieter, still wore his I.BMX.F.
-World-champion race jersey, which he won during the Worlds in Slagharen - Holland in 1983.
+World-Champion race jersey, which he won during the Worlds in Slagharen - Holland in 1983.
 This was the first time I ever saw a rider race in that Worlds jersey.

 May 25th, 26th and 27th, National trianing days for BMX at Ponypark Slagharen - Holland.

-Organized by Gerrit Does in co-operation with the management of PONYPARK SLAGHAREN - Holland, due to the success ofa strong development and growth of the sport of BMX, a National training camp was organized at Ponypark Slagharen.
-Dutch Top riders gave clinics in starting, jumping, cormering and so on.
+Organized by Gerrit Does in co-operation with the management of PONYPARK SLAGHAREN - Holland, due to the success of a strong development and growth of the sport of BMX, a National training camp was organized at Ponypark Slagharen.
+Dutch Top riders gave clinics, teaching kids starting, jumping, cormering and so on.
 Over 65 riders, boys and girls were taking part and most of them, with their families, stayed in the cottages close to the European Challenge BMX track on the grounds of Ponypark Slagharen, where this training camp took place.This has been a very successful training camp indeed.

 June 6th.
 A letter was sent to the boards of FIAC and I.BMX.F. by the President of the KNWU (Royal Dutch Cycling Federation) Mr. Piet v.d.
 Molen,

 in order to motivate both parties to try to get on speaking terms in getting BMX organized in one world wide governing body.
 Due to this letter a meeting took place later on that year in Italy, between I.BMX.F. representatives and the FIAC board of directors.
 Report on this meeting later this year.